serverless-mom/prompt-library/src/content/library/playwright/web-crawl-test.md

 ## User Input

-Generate Playwright tests by crawling [YOUR-WEBSITE].com and checking that a use can browse listed products.
+Generate Playwright tests by crawling [YOUR-WEBSITE].com and checking that a user can browse listed products.
 ```